Sebastian Kehl

-Sebastian Walter Kehl (/de/; born 13 February 1980) is a German former professional footballer who played as a defensive midfielder.
-He is currently the Sporting Director of Borussia Dortmund.
+Sebastian Walter Kehl (/de/; born 13 February 1980) is a German football executive and former professional player.

-He amassed Bundesliga totals of 314 games and 24 goals over the course of 15 seasons, representing in the competition SC Freiburg and Borussia Dortmund.
-He won six major titles with the latter club, including three national championships.
+A defensive midfielder, Kehl amassed Bundesliga totals of 314 games and 24 goals over the course of 15 seasons, mainly representing Borussia Dortmund.
+He won six major titles with the club, including three national championships.

-A Germany international for five years, Kehl appeared for the nation in two World Cups – finishing second in the 2002 edition – and Euro 2004.
-Following his retirement, Kehl first worked as the "Head of First Team Football" for Borussia Dortmund before it was announced that he would be taking over as Sporting Director, following the retirement of Michael Zorc.
+Kehl was a German international for five years and appeared in two World Cups (finishing second in the 2002 edition) and in the Euro 2004.
+Following his retirement, he first worked as the "Head of First Team Football" for Borussia Dortmund before taking over as sporting director, a position he held until March 2026.

 Club career

 Born in Fulda, Hesse, Kehl joined Hannover 96's youth system in 1996 at the age of 15, going on to appear in two 2.
 Bundesliga seasons with the first team.
 In the 2000 summer he signed for SC Freiburg in the Bundesliga, making his debut in the competition on 12 August by playing the full 90 minutes in a 4–0 home win against VfB Stuttgart, and scoring his first goal on 12 December of that year to help to a 2–1 away success over VfL Wolfsburg.

 Under manager Volker Finke, Kehl featured mostly as a sweeper, helping the Black Forest club qualify to the 2001–02 UEFA Cup in his first season, before the club suffered relegation in his second season.
 He was no longer part of the squad, however, as he had left in the 2002 January transfer window to Borussia Dortmund, who went on to win the championship with 15 games and one goal from the player.
 Previously, in summer 2001, he controversially agreed basic terms with FC Bayern Munich, and even accepted an advanced payment of 1.5 million Deutsche Mark, which was returned in November as Bayern threatened to take legal action.